txt/fse16/doc/table.md

   return tbl
 ```

-The following code handles all the internal details.
+The following code handles all the internal details of converting text files
+to RAM-based files.
 Recall that

 - The first row is assumed to contain the names of the columns.